Adapter Authoring

 enforcesQueueConcurrency | Storage enforces bounded queue capacity. |

 appendRunEvents() receives append-only events and the core-projected RunRecord.
-It verifies environment, runId, and expectedSequence, persists the events and supplied projection, and creates outbox rows for any run.delivery_requested events in the same transaction.
+It verifies environment, runId, and expectedSequence, persists the events and supplied projection, and creates outbox rows for any run.delivery_requested events in the same transaction when the command's persistDeliveryOutbox option is true or omitted.
+Storage-polling lanes pass false so delivery intent stays in run state without creating provider outbox rows.

 Append commands include a required expectedSequence; callers use the current RunRecord.eventSequence or contractDefaults.run.newEventSequence for a new run.

 Storage adapters may expose start() and close() hooks for pools, embedded engines, or external clients.
-Lane/runtime code starts storage before transport and closes transport before storage.
+Lane/runtime code starts storage before transport delivery and closes transport delivery before storage.

 StorageAdapter.start() and StorageAdapter.close() are optional lifecycle hooks.
 Every other StorageAdapter method below is required by the contract and must exist on the adapter instance.
 When a required method is guarded by an unsupported capability, it should fail fast with RunlaneError and ErrorCode.CapabilityUnsupported; it must not silently no-op or return an empty success value.